 - Diced tomatoes – Italian diced tomatoes is our choice, you can omit entirely but it brings a lot of flavor.
 Could substitute with chunky salsa as well.

+You could use a mix of half spicy ground pork and half hamburger too, a great mix.
 After you make these try our other 4 types of Instant Pot tacos so your family can make easy pressure cooker recipes each week and really enjoy them, here are a few more Instant Pot ground beef recipes too:

 Instant Pot Taco Meat

-- 1 onion diced
+- 1 spatula

-- Set your Instant Pot to saute normal and add your ground beef.
+- Taco Meat with Ground Beef – Set your Instant Pot to saute normal and add your ground beef.

 - Break up into smaller pieces and add your diced onion.